scalemailted/Dynamic-Obstacle-Avoidance/readme.md

 ### Static Obstacle Avoidance

 #### Overview
-Static obstacle avoidance involves planning a path from a start location to a goal location while avoiding stationary obstacles like walls, rocks, or other fixed objects.
+Static obstacle avoidance involves planning a path from a start location to a goal location while avoiding stationary obstacles like walls or other fixed objects.
 This approach is often used in robotics applications to ensure that the robot can safely navigate its environment without colliding with any obstacles.

 #### D* Algorithm
 One approach to static obstacle avoidance is to use the D* algorithm.
 This algorithm works by iteratively updating the path from the start to the goal as new obstacles are discovered.
 The algorithm uses a heuristic function to estimate the cost of the remaining path, which allows it to avoid areas with obstacles and find a safe path to the goal.